mikacousin/olc/README.md

 ## Usage

 You can find some useful informations here: [Documentation](http://mikacousin.github.io/olc/)
+A [manual](http://mikacousin.github.io/olc/doc.fr/) in French is being written, it will be translated when it is advanced enough.
+In the meantime, you can translate it with online tools.

 ## Installation